-8.4.2 Labour Management Plan
+8.4.1 Labour Management Plan

+The contractor shall be prepared and get approval from PIU for the LMP and its implementation.
 The LMP will adhere to Labour Management Procedures, which have been approved for SFERP.
 These procedures have been developed to manage risks under the SFERP funded by World Bank.
 The LMP will set out the project's approach consistent with national requirements as well as the objectives of the relevant World Bank's Environmental and Social Standards on Labor and Working Conditions (ESS2).